A History of the Azores

 for images of brimstone.
 On Graciosa, I rest

-my brain from cane-break, from moving to
+my back from cane-break, from moving to

 New York, to light the wick for the flame

-perpetual, the dissonance that floods my mind
+perpetual, a dissonance that floods my mind

-worlds while I buy buttermilk at William’s
+worlds as I buy buttermilk at William’s

-store-- a Yemeni bodega-- and for days hairy
+store-- a Yemeni bodega-- where hairy

 my toddler screams Higher!
 Higher!
 Higher!

-Wherever it is my eyes rest, text crawl and the
+Wherever my eyes rest, crawling text and

-the anima and umbra, the tell-tale fatal scar:
+the anima and umbra, the tell-tale fatal scar.

-sick as a rat, I keep tabs on Rhadamanthus.
+Sick as a rat, I keep tabs on Rhadamanthus.

 My Dad’s ghost lies among black smokers,